NTHU-LSALAB/Gemini/README.md

 ### Run

-Create directory `/tmp/gemini/client` if not exists.
-Unix domain socket files will reside in this directory.
+Specify a directory in environment variable `GEMINI_IPC_DIR` for keeping unix domain socket files.
+Default value is `/tmp/gemini/ipc`.

 When launching applications, set environment variable `GEMINI_GROUP_NAME` to name of client group and `LD_PRELOAD` to location of `libgemhook.so.1`.
-For convenience, we provide a Python script under `tools/` for launching applications (`launch-command.py`).

-For more details, refer to script and source code.
+For convenience, we provide a Python script `tools/launch-command.py` for launching applications.
+Refer to scripts and source codes for more details.

 ## Contributors